 2019 has already brought some good news for renters.
 The long-awaited end to liability for (most) letting agents’ fees will come into effect on 1 June.
-Also, Mayor Sadiq Khan has stated his support for backing rent control.
+Also, Mayor Sadiq Khan has stated his support for rent control.
 Now, James Murray (Deputy Mayor for Housing) and Karen Buck MP are working to make it happen.
-But first, a bit about how to fix a lock that sticks.
+And a bit about how to fix a lock that sticks.

 Adieux to (Most) Letting Agent Fees